 How is transverse myelitis treated?

-Treatments for transverse myelitis are aimed at reducing the inflammation in the spinal cord and managing symptoms, as well as treating any infection that may have caused this condition.
-They may include:
+Treatments for transverse myelitis are usually given in a hospital or rehabilitation facility.
+They aim to reduce the inflammation in the spinal cord and manage symptoms, as well as treat any infection that may have caused this condition.
+Treatments may include:

 - Medications.
-Drugs can help reduce pain, treat infections or relieve complications, such as bladder problems, muscle spasms or stiffness, depression and others.
+Drugs can help reduce your pain, treat infections, or relieve complications like bladder problems, muscle spasms or stiffness, and depression

 - Intravenous immunoglobulin (IVIG).
 This treatment uses antibodies from healthy donors to remove unhealthy antibodies from circulation.

 - Intravenous (IV) corticosteroids.
-These drugs help decrease swelling and inflammation in the spine and also reduce immune system activity, which can contribute to inflammation.
+These drugs help decrease swelling and inflammation in the spine and reduce immune system activity that contributes to inflammation.

 - Plasma exchange (plasmapheresis).
-This procedure uses a machine to assist immune system activity by exchanging the blood plasma for certain fluids.
-These fluids help remove antibodies and other substances that may be causing the inflammation.
+This procedure uses a machine to assist immune system activity by exchanging the blood plasma for fluids causing inflammation.